This course has not started yet

 Based on this idea, this course aims to teach you key concepts of behavioral economics and how they differ from the notions of the standard economic model.
 The course also introduces tools that can help promote a better decision making and reviews cases from real interventions in which these nudges were used to improve public policies in Latin American countries, and other parts of the world.

-Registration deadline: To be confirmed
+Registration deadline: N/A

-Starting date: To be confirmed
+Starting date: N/A

-Completion deadline: To be confirmed
+Completion deadline: N/A

 Content: 4 modules.